chrisloy/chrisloy.net/src/posts/2017-11-19-how-to-interview-a-technical-cofounder.md

 Good luck!
 This can be a daunting task.
 But the rewards of finding the right match for your company will be enormous - so spend the time to get it right.

 > **TL;DR:** My contact details are below ;-)

+---

+Enjoy this article?
+Let me know [on Twitter](https://twitter.com/chrisloy), or join the conversation [on Hacker News](https://news.ycombinator.com/item?id=15771413).